-There are a few things you can count on every year during the holidays: time off from school; an overweight, bearded out-of-towner breaking into numerous houses in the neighborhood via chimney; tone-deaf neighbors showing up unsolicited to sing at your doorstep; embarrassing antics at office holiday parties; eating a bit too much; and, of course, gift cards.
+There are a few things we can count on every year during the holidays: time off from school; an overweight, bearded out-of-towner breaking into homes via chimney; tone-deaf neighbors singing at your doorstep; embarrassing antics at office holiday parties; eating a bit too much; and, of course, gift cards.

 - Consider Discounted Gift Cards: One might assume that sales and savings don’t apply to the gift card market, as gift cards are more akin to currency than retail products with traditional product margins.
 That’s not the case, however, as you can buy gift cards at discounts of up to 40% through online gift card exchanges.